Our Community Guidelines

 Memorandum of Understanding

-ScienceOnline asks that organizers and leaders of local and regional activities agree to these Community Guidelines by signing a Memorandum of Understanding (MOU) to keep us all on the same page.
-The MOU will be renewed each February after the annual conference, during which the Board and local group leaders will convene to update the Community Guidelines.
+ScienceOnline asks that organizers and leaders of local activities agree to these Community Guidelines by signing a Memorandum of Understanding (MOU) to keep us all on the same page.
+The MOU will be renewed each February after the annual conference, during which the Board and local group leaders will convene to discuss the Community Guidelines.
 Each local group is thus agreeing to the guidelines for a year at a time.